 with OPZELURa

-A young woman with vitiligo's face, showing depigmentation before treatment with OPZELURA.
+A young woman's face with vitiligo, showing depigmentation before treatment with OPZELURA.

 Before treatment